 In case of doubt, the declaration of conformity will indicate the standards to which the work equipment conforms, while the CE (Conformité Européenne) certification should also be mentioned in the user manual for the equipment concerned.

-When purchasing equipment, a specifications document defining the following points must be established:
+When purchasing or building a work equipment, a specifications document defining the following points must be established:

 The user manual must include :